gregology/LLMpostor/README.md

 ## Roadmap

- - Add more prompts
+- **Content Expansion**: Add more prompts and introduce multiple responses for each LLM prompt.
- - Better theme
+- **Theming**: Improve the visual theme of the game.
- - Multiple responses for each LLM prompt
- - Scripts to generate prompt responses
+- **Tooling**: Develop scripts to help generate prompt responses.
+- **Observability**: Enhance observability with more detailed metrics and logging.
+- **Internationalization**: Add support for multiple languages.

 ## Requirements

-- Python 3.11+ (for local development)
+- Python 3.13+ (for local development)
 - uv (for dependency management)
 - Node.js 18+ (for JavaScript testing)
 - Docker & Docker Compose (for containerized deployment)